If you suspect child abuse, call our 24/7 Hotline | 419-213-2273 (CARE)

 Report to the Community

-LCCS investigated 3,760 allegations of abuse and neglect in 2023, down 9.3 percent from 2022.
-Part of that decline can be attributed to efforts to defer low risk referrals and instead connect these individuals to community service providers.
-The total reports involved 4,959 children, down eight percent from the previous year.
-1,433 of them were substantiated victims of abuse or neglect, down ten percent from prior year.
+LCCS investigated 4,479 allegations of abuse and neglect in 2024, a significant increase of 19 percent from 2023.
+That jump highlights the critical need for increased resources and support across our community to protect vulnerable children.
+The total reports involved 5,330 children, up eight percent from the previous year.
+1,564 of them were substantiated victims of abuse or neglect, up 9% from prior year.

-The number one reason for case opening was substance abuse by parents (45 percent), followed by domestic violence (28 percent), parenting/neglect (22 percent), and mental health (19 percent),.
-Of cases opened for substance abuse, 50 percent involved parents using marijuana, followed closely by cocaine/crack (42 percent), heroin/opioids (41 percent), alcohol (22 percent), and other substances (15 percent).
+The number one reason for case opening was substance abuse by parents (43 percent), followed by parenting/neglect (28 percent), domestic violence (26 percent), and mental health (20 percent).
+Of cases opened for substance abuse, cocaine and opiate use were the most prevalent drugs contributing to family involvement with the agency.

-In 2023, we had a monthly average of 922 children in custody.
-Nearly all (94 percent) of these children were living in a family environment:
+In 2024, we had a monthly average of 834 children in custody, a decline of ten percent from the previous year.
+That drop reflects agency efforts to serve children in their own home when safely possible to do so.
+Nearly all (93 percent) of these children were living in a family environment:

-Only eight percent of children were in non-family settings such as group homes or private institutions.
-One percent were living in other circumstances.
+Only five percent of children were in non-family settings such as group homes or private institutions.
+Two percent were living in other circumstances.

-In 2023, 78 children were adopted into new families, a nine percent decrease from 2022.
-129 children were reunified with a parent, an eight percent increase from 2022.
-Another 57 children were reunified with the non-removal parent, an eight percent increase from the prior year.
+In 2024, 75 children were adopted into new families, a four percent decrease from 2023.
+277 children were reunified with a parent, more than double the figures from 2023.
+Another 175 children entered the legal custody of relatives.